gabrielfougeron/pyquickbench/README.md

 ## Tests

-To run tests, checkout this reposity and install dependencies using pip:
+To run tests locally on your machine, first checkout this reposity and install dependencies using pip:

 ```
 git clone git@github.com:gabrielfougeron/pyquickbench.git